-Importantly, RLGs cannot be declared insolvent and payments cannot be cancelled, only deferred and interest would accrue normally.
-Given this background, KBN has not recorded a loss from lending during over 90 years of operations.
-Although KBN never incurred a credit loss, in line with IFRS 9 accounting standards the lender made provisions for theoretical losses on loans and bond investments of NOK25 million as of June 2021, slightly lower than as of year-end 2020 and considerably lower compared to NOK37 million as of June 2020.
-The amount remained small against relevant exposures of NOK238 billion, all of which continue to be considered Stage 1.
+Importantly, RLGs cannot be declared insolvent and payments cannot be canceled; payments can only be deferred and interest would accrue normally.
+Given this background, KBN has not recorded a loss from lending during more than 90 years of operations.
+Although KBN has never incurred a credit loss, in line with IFRS 9 accounting standards, the lender had made provisions for theoretical losses on loans and bond investments of NOK56 million as of March 2023, broadly unchanged from year-end 2022.
+The amount remained small against relevant exposures of NOK284 billion, all of which continue to be considered Stage 1.

-Notwithstanding, indebtedness of the Norwegian RLG sector has increased in recent years, along with an increasing standard of public services, and a portion of these borrowings would be sensitive to higher interest rates.
+However, indebtedness of the Norwegian RLG sector has increased in recent years, along with an increasing standard of public services, and a portion of these borrowings would be sensitive to higher interest rates.
 Further, similar to its peers, KBN's customer base is small in number, which inherently leads to single-borrower concentrations in its loan book.
 Nonetheless, KBN complies with all regulations, including those on large exposures.

-KBN's risk policy allows for minimal exposure to interest rate and currency risk, which are managed through matching of assets and liabilities, and hedging through derivatives.
-Counterparty risk is mitigated through standard international swap and derivative association (ISDA) agreements and Collateral Support Annexes (CSAs) with all counterparties.
+KBN's risk policy allows for minimal exposure to interest rate and currency risk, which are managed through the matching of assets and liabilities, and hedging through derivatives.
+Counterparty risk is mitigated through standard international swap and derivative association agreements and collateral support annexes with all counterparties.